microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/accessreview-get.md

 To retrieve the reviewers of the access review, use the [list accessReview reviewers](accessreview-listreviewers.md) API.
 To retrieve the decisions of the access review, use the [list accessReview decisions](accessreview-listdecisions.md) API, or the [list my accessReview decisions](accessreview-listmydecisions.md) API.

-If this is a recurring access review, then use the `instances` relationship to retrieve an [accessReview](../resources/accessreview.md) collection of the past, current, and future instances of the access review.
+If this is a recurring access review, then there will not be any decisions associated with the recurring access review series.
+Instead, use the `instances` relationship of that series to retrieve an [accessReview](../resources/accessreview.md) collection of the past, current, and future instances of the access review.
+Each past and current instance will have decisions.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).